hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - scalable for `crypto isakmp key cisco address 1.2.3.4`any-to-any connectivity and encryption</span>
   - eliminate point-to-point tunnels and their associated overlay routing
   - group SA: group members (GMs) sharing a common security association (SA)
-  - <span style="color: #bb6600;">reduce latency and provide encryption</span> over MPLS without the use of a central hub
+  - a difference between GETVPN and IPsec: GETVPN reduces latency and provides encryption over MPLS <span style="color: #bb6600;">without the use of a central hub</span>

 - Comparisons of DMVPN, FlexVPN and GETVPN